If you have a concern and aren’t quite sure how to address it, you have come to the right place.

 The decision of the Grievance Hearing Committee chair shall be final on all matters relating to the conduct of the hearing unless there is a vote of a majority of the other members of the panel to the contrary.

-The Grievance Officer Vice President Pena will provide members of the Grievance Hearing Committee with a copy of the Grievance and any written response provided by the Respondent before the hearing begins.
+The Grievance Officer Vice President Schumacher will provide members of the Grievance Hearing Committee with a copy of the Grievance and any written response provided by the Respondent before the hearing begins.

 Each Party to the Grievance may call witnesses and introduce oral and written testimony relevant to the issues of the matter.